javolo/Waterfall/README.md

 ## 2.3 PUDDLE

 The last step in the process is to create the puddle effect.
-That was done in different steps
+That was done in different phases.
+The first phase was to set the amount of water, how the edge of the water area is gonna increase and how to plug this with the albedo and the puddle material.

 ## 2.4 PROBLEMS